gamedevware/charon/docs/unreal_engine/overview.rst

   :alt: Charon assets scheme in Unreal Engine

 For scenarios requiring dynamic loading of game data, this can be accomplished through the ``TryLoad`` method on the game data class, which accepts the source JSON file.

+**Plugin Modules**

+The Charon plugin is structured into two modules:
+  - ``CharonEditor`` module acts as an Unreal Engine Editor extension.
+Extension points for the module are declared in the ``ICharonEditorModule`` class, and automation of game data processing is facilitated through the ``FCharonCli`` class.
+  - ``Charon`` module, houses the core logic and shared code crucial for handling game data files.

 Working with the Plugin
 =======================